Marco Rubio: Tenure

 On January 21, 2025, Vice President JD Vance swore Rubio into office as the 72nd secretary of state.
-During his tenure as secretary of state, Rubio has served in an acting capacity as national security advisor, the administrator of USAID and archivist of the United States, leading to him being dubbed the "Secretary of Everything" by the New York Times.
+During his tenure as secretary of state, Rubio has served in an acting capacity as national security advisor, the administrator of USAID and archivist of the United States, leading to him being dubbed the "Secretary of Everything" by The New York Times.

 Rubio is the first Hispanic to hold the office of secretary of state.
 Rubio became the first Hispanic to act as National Security Advisor on May 1, 2025, after Trump announced his intention to replace national security advisor Mike Waltz with Rubio.
 Rubio became the interim national security advisor, while continuing as secretary of state.
+He later became National Security Advisor in a permanent capacity on September 22, 2026.
 Rubio is the first person to be both secretary of state and national security advisor in fifty years, since Henry Kissinger in 1975.
 Rubio is also the first Floridian to serve as secretary of state.